tallengft/consul-connect-testing/README.md

 # Zero Trust Network
 Consul service mesh allows you to deploy applications into a zero-trust network.
 A zero-trust network is a network where nothing is trusted automatically: all connections must be verified and authorized.
 This paradigm is important in microservices and multi-cloud environments where many applications and services are running in the same network.

+In this section we will deploy two services, server and ui, into Consul's service mesh running on a Kubernetes cluster.
+The two services will use Consul to discover each other and communicate over mTLS with sidecar proxies.
+This is the first step in deploying application into a zero-trust network.

 ![Web API Proxy](docs/img/web-api-proxy.png)

 ## Deploy Tutoiral services